Brass Casting: Alloy Selection, Process Options, Defect Control, and B2B Manufacturing Decisions

 Common Defects in Brass Castings

-• Cold shuts: Occur when two metal fronts fail to fuse properly.
+• Cold shuts: Incomplete fusion between metal fronts

-• Hot tears: Cracks formed during cooling due to high internal stress.
+• Hot tears: Cracks caused by thermal stress during solidification or cooling

 Inspection and Quality Control Tools